 De Tour Village is a tiny village located in the state of Michigan.
 With a population of 263 people and just one neighborhood, De Tour Village is the 634th largest community in Michigan.

-De Tour Village is a decidedly white-collar village, with fully 91.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, De Tour Village is a village of professionals, managers and service providers.
-There are especially a lot of people living in De Tour Village who work in teaching (24.14%), management occupations (17.24%) and food service (17.24%).
+De Tour Village is a blue-collar town, with 40.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, De Tour Village is a village of managers, construction workers and builders, and service providers.
+There are especially a lot of people living in De Tour Village who work in management occupations (20.99%), teaching (8.64%), and office and administrative support (7.41%).